ggtrigg/qbuilder/README.md

     sex_key: 256-bit-random-key
   ```
   I used the command `ruby -r securerandom -e '6.times { puts SecureRandom.alphanumeric(32) }'` to generate the 6 keys.
 These are used by `attr_encrypted` for encrypting the responder personal data.

+  Run `bin/yarn install` to install all javascript dependencies.

 * Database creation